rac359/TestProject/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of TestProject is to …
+The goal of TestProject is to explore how multiple Shiny apps can be aggregated into one Docker container.

 ## Installation